-CPD in 2020 – a different perspective on learning
+CPD – a different perspective on learning

 Michelle Mullen, ICAS Executive Director Regulation, offers Members guidance on what type of learning counts toward their commitment to undertake relevant CPD.

-2020 has certainly not been a “normal" year, yet as we near the middle of November, ICAS Members will be completing their Annual Renewal and looking at the box which reads, “I confirm that I have undertaken relevant CPD”.
+This year has certainly not been a “normal" year, yet as we near the middle of November, ICAS Members will be completing their Annual Renewal and looking at the box which reads, “I confirm that I have undertaken relevant CPD”.
 But what does that mean this year?

 A different approach to learning